Getting started with Lens

 Lens makes all the objects and abstractions in each cluster instantly accessible to you.
 Take a look at the left-hand menu, and try clicking on Workloads.
-You get a highly browsable submenu (and an alternative, tabbed display) of everything, including handy, color-coded summary graphics that will clue you to any issues.
+You get a browsable submenu (and an alternative, tabbed display) of everything, including handy, color-coded summary graphics that will clue you to any issues.

 Drill down anywhere, right-click on the submenu associated with any line-item, and you can edit its YAML in Lens' built-in editor, then Save to reapply it.
 Devs working with private clusters can quickly iterate live changes and check results.
+On shared clusters, full role-based access control (RBAC) integration helps ensure that objects on the cluster are accessed and edited only by those with the proper credentials.

 Drilling in further, Lens lets you access terminals inside running containers, and retrieves container and pod logs directly, with one click, for easy review.
-If you're working on a more infra-as-code basis, Lens also lets you open any number of terminals, letting you quickly browse a local repo for files you need, for example, then push changes to git, issue docker commands, or pop files into VScode or ATOM (or whatever IDE or editor you prefer) for editing, versioning, and careful reapplication.
+If you're working on a more infra-as-code basis, Lens also lets you open any number of terminals, letting you quickly browse a local repo for files you need, for example, then push changes to git, issue docker commands, or pop files into VS Code (or whatever IDE or editor you prefer) for editing, versioning, and careful reapplication.

 Where to go from here

 Download Lens and try the 30-day free trial of Lens Pro to explore everything that Lens offers for Kubernetes users.